pacifics/PassDao/README.md

 ## The Account Manager Smart Contract

 The smart contract derives to the token contract Token.sol and is used for the management of tokens by the client smart contract (the dao).
-The Dao Account Manager contains the balance of the Dao.
-An account manager smart contract is also created for each contractor.
+The Dao Account Manager contains the Eth balance of the Dao.
+An account manager smart contract is also created for each contractor without any Eth balance.

 Main functions are :